 Here are what I see as the top travel and airline miles credit cards available on the market today.
 For each card, I’ll try to provide real-life examples on how what you can use the miles or points to redeem for rewards.

-Chase Sapphire Preferred® Card – The Chase Sapphire Preferred Card offers new cardholders 40,000 bonus points after $4,000 in purchases within the first 3 months.
-This is quite a good deal, as 40,000 points can be redeemed for $500 in travel when you redeem through Chase Ultimate Rewards™.
+Chase Sapphire Preferred® Card – The Chase Sapphire Preferred Card offers new cardholders 50,000 bonus points after $4,000 in purchases within the first 3 months.
+This is quite an excellent deal, as 50,000 points can be redeemed for $625 in travel when you redeem through Chase Ultimate Rewards™.
 Earn 5,000 additional bonus points after you add the first authorized user and make a purchase in the first 3 months from account opening.

 The card features 2 points per dollar spent on travel and dining at restaurants as well as travel expenses, and 1 point per dollar spent on everything else.
 No foreign transaction fees when using the card abroad.
 No annual fee the first year, $95 after that.